| |

 Press list of books includes the following.
 Clarence E. Zamba Liberty,

 is the first in our Diaspora series.
-Other includes: Herbert H.
+Others include: Herbert H.

 Booker, The Noble Drew Ali and The Moorish Science